What do you do when a web page takes too long to load?

 The service also allows adding OpenGraph and Twitter cards.
 With these tools, you can make sure the correct image will be displayed in previews when people share your page on their social media.

-Did you learn something new from this article?
-Share it in the comments and ask us anything about optimizing images.
+Did you learn something new from this article about the importance of optimizing images for WordPress?
+Share it in the comments and ask us anything about image optimization.